 It makes people happy

 Researchers have found that hosting a huge sporting event increases life satisfaction.
 The long-term research aimed to find whether a country`s good athletic performance made people happier.
 Eventually, the researchers found that, yes, hosting such sporting events made people in the host city happier.
-In fact, they were three times happier than if they had gained a higher education and that the positivity was nearly large enough to offset the misery triggered by divorce.
+In fact, they were three times happier than if they had gained a higher education and that the positivity was nearly large enough to even offset the misery triggered by divorce.

-Three reasons hosting the Olympics doesn’t benefit the hosting city and country
+Hosting the Olympics doesn’t benefit the hosting city and country

 The Olympics are not economical